Intermodalics/pickit-docs/docs/documentation/release_notes/index.rst

   :scale: 80%
   :align: center

-Are you picking several types of billets, but don't want to open the web interface to teach a new model everytime?
+Are you constantly switching between different sized cylinders, but don't want to open the web interface to teach a new model everytime?
 Now you can optionally :ref:`set the cylinder dimensions directly from the robot program <RC_PICKIT_SET_CYLINDER_DIM>`, speeding up the setup of different production settings.

 Shape symmetry
 --------------

-If you want to pick a symmetric part like a billet, a ring or a shaft, you can now specify its :ref:`symmetry axis<pick-point-symmetry-axis>` and make pick points aware of it.
+If you want to pick a symmetric part like a pipe, a ring or a shaft, you can now specify its :ref:`symmetry axis<pick-point-symmetry-axis>` and make pick points aware of it.
 Pickit exploits the motion freedom introduced by this symmetry to increase the likelihood of the part being pickable.

 .. image:: /assets/images/documentation/picking/symmetry_axis.png